gohugoio/hugo/CONTRIBUTING.md

 ## Reporting Issues

 If you believe you have found a defect in Hugo or its documentation, use the GitHub [issue tracker](https://github.com/gohugoio/hugo/issues) to report the problem to the Hugo maintainers.
 If you're not sure if it's a bug or not, start by asking in the [discussion forum](https://discourse.gohugo.io).
 When reporting the issue, please provide the version of Hugo in use (`hugo version`) and your operating system.

 ## Code Contribution

-Hugo has become a fully featured static site generator, so any new functionality must meet these criterias:
+Hugo has become a fully featured static site generator, so any new functionality must:

-* It must be useful to many.
+* be useful to many.
-* It must fit natural into _what Hugo does best._
+* fit naturally into _what Hugo does best._
-* It must strive not to break existing sites.
+* strive not to break existing sites.
-* It must close ur update an open [Hugo issue](https://github.com/gohugoio/hugo/issues)
+* close or update an open [Hugo issue](https://github.com/gohugoio/hugo/issues)

-* If it is of some complexity, the contributor is expected to maintain and support the new future (answer questions on the forum, fix any bugs etc.).
+If it is of some complexity, the contributor is expected to maintain and support the new future (answer questions on the forum, fix any bugs etc.).

-So, to avoid doing unneeded work, it is recommended to open up a discussion on the [Hugo Forum](https://discourse.gohugo.io/) to get some acceptance that this is a good idea.
-Also, if this is a complex feature, create a small design proposal on the [Hugo issue tracker](https://github.com/gohugoio/hugo/issues) before you start coding.
+It is recommended to open up a discussion on the [Hugo Forum](https://discourse.gohugo.io/) to get feedback on your idea before you begin.
+If you are submitting a complex feature, create a small design proposal on the [Hugo issue tracker](https://github.com/gohugoio/hugo/issues) before you start.

 **Bug fixes are, of course, always welcome.**